-A. General: No agency licensed pursuant to these regulations may employ an individual as a homemaker/personal care attendant or equivalent on a full-time, part time, temporary, per diem or other basis unless:

-(1) That individual is competent to provide assigned tasks as a homemaker/personal care attendant or equivalent.

-(2) That individual has completed a training program or a competency evaluation program as outlined in Section 31.3 or 31.5 [now Subsections C or E of 7.28.2.31 NMAC] of these regulations.

-B. Source of training: Any agency licensed pursuant to these regulations may provide training under the following conditions:

-(1) The agency must submit, in writing, its intent to conduct homemaker/personal care attendant or equivalent training and the source of training material.
-Approval of the curriculum must be obtained from the licensing authority prior to instituting training.

-(2) Agencies electing not to provide formal training must identify the method by which they will establish the competency of homemaker/personal care attendant or equivalent and document that each is determined to be competent.

-(3) The licensing authority may deny a home health agency the right to conduct homemaker/personal care attendant or equivalent training or competency evaluation, for a specified period of time, not to exceed two (2) years, if the licensing authority finds the agency in substantial noncompliance with these regulations.

-C. Course requirements: The home health agency's homemaker/personal care attendant or equivalent training program must consist of no less than forty (40) hours of training, to be completed by the homemaker/personal care attendant or equivalent in the first year of employment.
-Ten (10) hours of training must be completed prior to placing the homemaker/personal care employee in a patient/client home.
-Two (2) of the ten (10) hours may include agency orientation.
-Eight (8) of the ten (10) hours training must be patient/client service specific.
-The training must address, at a minimum, the following areas:

-- (1) communication skills;

-- (2) patient/client rights, including respect for cultural diversity;

-- (3) recording of information for patient/client records;

-- (4) nutrition and meal preparation;

-- (5) housekeeping skills;

-- (6) care of the ill and disabled, including the special needs populations;

-- (7) emergency response (including CPR and first aid);

-- (8) basic infection control;

-- (9) home safety.
+- A. General: No agency licensed pursuant to these regulations may employ an individual as a homemaker/personal care attendant or equivalent on a full-time, part time, temporary, per diem or other basis unless: - (1) That individual is competent to provide assigned tasks as a homemaker/personal care attendant or equivalent. - (2) That individual has completed a training program or a competency evaluation program as outlined in Subsections C or E of 7.28.2.31 NMAC of these regulations. - B. Source of training: Any agency licensed pursuant to these regulations may provide training under the following conditions: - (1) The agency must submit, in writing, its intent to conduct homemaker/personal care attendant or equivalent training and the source of training material.
+Approval of the curriculum must be obtained from the licensing authority prior to instituting training. - (2) Agencies electing not to provide formal training must identify the method by which they will establish the competency of homemaker/personal care attendant or equivalent and document that each is determined to be competent. - (3) The licensing authority may deny a home health agency the right to conduct homemaker/personal care attendant or equivalent training or competency evaluation, for a specified period of time, not to exceed two years, if the licensing authority finds the agency in substantial noncompliance with these regulations. - C. Course requirements: The home health agency's homemaker/personal care attendant or equivalent training program must consist of no less than 40 hours of training, to be completed by the homemaker/personal care attendant or equivalent in the first year of employment.
+10 hours of training must be completed prior to placing the homemaker/personal care employee in a patient/client home.
+Two of the 10 hours may include agency orientation.
+Eight of the 10 hours training must be patient/client service specific.
+The training must address, at a minimum, the following areas: - (1) communication skills: - (2) patient/client rights, including respect for cultural diversity; - (3) recording of information for patient/client records; - (4) nutrition and meal preparation; - (5) housekeeping skills; - (6) care of the ill and disabled, including the special needs populations; - (7) emergency response (including CPR and first aid); - (8) basic infection control; - (9) home safety.